ruuvi/ruuvitag_fw/README.md

 7. Press DFU OTA button
 8. After completed, press it again!
 And again!
 No more cables needed ^^
 9. Now you can update SoftDevice and/or bootloader and/or application using DFU OTA.
 Cool, huh?

+# Versioning

+## 1.x
+RuuviTags ship with 1.x version firmware, currently 1.2.12.
+The firmware is built on Nordic SDK 12.3 and uses Softdevice S132 v3.1.0.
+The tag does not have GATT connectability and it broadcasts in RAWv1 mode by default.
+Source code is in v1-backports branch

+## 2.x
+2.x branch has some experimental features, such as GATT connection.
+The firmware broadcasts in RAWv2 format by default.
+The firmware is built on Nordic SDK 12.3 and uses Softdevice S132 v3.1.0, generally switching between 1.x and 2.x applications is easy.

+## 3.x
+3.x firmware is a complete rewrite of Ruuvi code, and builds on top of Nordic SDK15 / S132 6.x 3.x is currently at alpha stage and it can be downloaded from https://github.com/ruuvi/ruuvi.firmware.c